turingschool/backend-curriculum-site/module3/projects/consultancy/development.md

 In Agile processes, a sprint is a single cycle of development.
 The most common length of a sprint is two weeks.
 During this cycle, teams will assign features, develop those features, demo their work, get feedback, and retro.

+## Pairing Schedules

+Your PM will present a pairing schedule every other day, and rotate you to different areas of the project.
+If you are mid-way through a story, you must figure out how to hand off that work to another pair.

 #### Sprint 1: User Interface and Microservice Spike

 - Begin: Monday of Week 4